alexanderkahn/longball-client/README.md

-# Dingerz!
+# Longball Web Client

-## A work-in-progress React front-end for a baseball scoring application
+## A work-in-progress React/Typescript front-end for a baseball scoring application.